enqack/docker-esp8266-micropython/README.md

-# docker-esp8226-micropython
+## docker-esp8226-micropython
-## MicroPython for the ESP8226 microcontroller
+### A MicroPython for the ESP8226 microcontroller development environment
 ======================

 A Docker image for building the [Micropython](https://micropython.org/) firmware for [ESP8266](https://en.wikipedia.org/wiki/ESP8266) boards.

-The ESP Open SDK takes a significant time to build extending the build time of the docker image.
+The underlying [ESP Open SDK](https://github.com/pfalcon/esp-open-sdk) takes a significant time to build extending the build time of the docker image.
 Once the initial build is finished however, the resulting container can be used to build additional firmware binaries with shorter build times.

 Requires: